Docs

 Explorer

 The Explorer is a user-friendly and quick way to view and compare measurements and events of different subjects.
-This part of our web app provides a powerful and rich ways to examine measurements and events.
+This part of our web app provides a powerful and rich way to examine measurements and events.

 The data in the explorer can be filtered by a period (2).
 Be aware that the graph automatically refreshes as long as the pause button is not active.
 The arrows next to the pause button give the opportunity to easily jump between periods.
 The export button (top right corner of the screenshot) allows to export your graph to a dashboard, a PNG or get the data points of the graph as CSV.
 The back in time (next to export button) gives the option to compare measurements with previous period.
 You will see a dashed line of the same series which shows historic data of the period right before the selected period to easily compare data.